PrefectHQ/prefect/docs/core/getting_started/installation.md

 ## Running the orchestration server

 Prefect Core's server is an open-source backend that can orchestrate any flows written in the Prefect Core Python API.
-It store flow run metadata in a Postgres database, exposes it over a GraphQL API, and provides an interactive web UI in Vue.js.
+It stores flow run metadata in a Postgres database, exposes it over a GraphQL API, and provides an interactive web UI in Vue.js.

-To run the server, install and run the dependent services with Docker and npm in one command:
+To run the server through Docker, run the command:

 ```bash
 prefect server up